dhimanroy/dhimanroy.github.io/content/codes/Batch Scripts/For adding firewall rules/index.md

 {{< note title="Batch script for adding firewall rules" >}}
+This is a very helpful script found from <a href="https://sites.google.com/site/mytools4000/home/allow-block-multiple-programs-through-windows-7-firewall">mytools4000.</a>
+This script is created by CHARLES DE HAVILLAND.<br/>
 ```batch
 @echo off
 REM      BATCH FILE CREATED BY CHARLES DE HAVILLAND 10/09/2015